 Are you ready for some football?
 I know I am.
 Two periods define my year: Virginia Tech Hokies football season and “other.”
 The poor Grillmaster is now entering the football widower zone.
 We’ll be eating this Far East Steak Salad a lot in the coming months!

-I attended my first Hokies game of the season yesterday (Hokies 42, Austin Peay 7).
+I attended my first Hokies game of the season yesterday.
 Unfortunately, given the distance we travel, we generally don’t tailgate.
-If we did, I’d bring this Asian-inspired steak salad, so I thought it would be the perfect choice for the #SundaySupper gang’s virtual tailgate party.
+If we did, I’d bring this Asian-inspired steak salad.
+I thought it would be the perfect choice for the #SundaySupper gang’s virtual tailgate party.

-I’ve been making this salad for almost as long as I’ve had diabetes (about 13 years).
+I’ve been making Far East Steak Salad for almost as long as I’ve had diabetes (since 1999).
 I can’t believe I haven’t posted the recipe before as it is one of my favorites.
 It’s simple to throw together, you can serve it hot, cold or room temperature, it travels well, it scales easily to fit the size of your crowd plus it’s tangy, sweet and crunchy too.